Partnerships for Research and Education in Materials

 Venture for Innovation in Self-assembly and Integration of Optoelectronic Nanostructures: VISION

 VISION is a partnership with the University of California Merced.
 VISION brings together a multi-disciplinary team, including groups from chemistry, physics, biochemistry, and mechanical engineering.
-The program will cultivate student potential in science, technology, engineering, and mathematics, offering enriched opportunities, transdisciplinary scientific collaboration, pedagogical development and inclusive mentoring.
+The program aims to cultivate student potential in science, technology, engineering, and mathematics, offering enriched opportunities, transdisciplinary scientific collaboration, pedagogical development, and positive mentoring.

 Recent PREM News